ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

 ## ⚠️ Disclaimer:

-This work (the repository and the content provided through) has no affiliation, approval</p><p>endorsement by Gamefaqs</p><p>its staff.
-Therefore, this work may not necessarily reflect the interests of Gamefaqs</p><p>its staff.
+This work (the repository and the content provided through) has no affiliation, approval or endorsement by Gamefaqs or its staff.
+Therefore, this work may not necessarily reflect the interests of Gamefaqs or its staff.

 The platform thumbnails located inside "Thumbs" folder were obtained from Gamefaqs website and were included physically in this repository to avoid doing harmful inline linking (Hotlinking).
 They could be subject to Gamefaqs licensing agreements.

 ## 💪 Contributing

 The game entries of the tables are limited by the game entries that exist on the Gamefaqs website.
-This means that if you notice that an exclusive</p><p>multi-platform game is missing for a platform, it is possible that the game is cancelled, has not yet been released,</p><p>there is no entry on the Gamefaqs website.
+This means that if you notice that an exclusive or multi-platform game is missing for a platform, it is possible that the game is cancelled, has not yet been released, or there is no entry on the Gamefaqs website.
 Please check if that is the case before creating an issue.

 Requesting the addition of new tables for other platforms is allowed, but such platform must exist on the Gamefaqs website, and it must not be a console whose games are all exclusive (e.g. Nintendo Virtual Boy).

 ## 💰 Beyond Contribution

 This work is distributed for educational purposes and without any profit motive.
-Anyway, if you are interested in contributing financially to support my general work, you could consider to purchase one of my commercial works: [DevCase Class Library for .NET Framework and .NET Core](https://codecanyon.net/item/elektrokit-class-library-for-net/19260282)</p><p>else make a [donation through Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=E4RQEV6YF5NZY) to buy me a coffee (Thank you!).
+Anyway, if you are interested in contributing financially to support my general work, you could consider to purchase one of my commercial works: [DevCase Class Library for .NET Framework and .NET Core](https://codecanyon.net/item/elektrokit-class-library-for-net/19260282) or else make a [donation through Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=E4RQEV6YF5NZY) to buy me a coffee (Thank you!).

 # Home Consoles
 | Name | Exclusive Titles | Multi-Platform Titles |